agabor/recolorimage/README.md

     - Replace pixel with palette color
 - **Output**: Luminance-mapped image

-#### 4. Hue Clustering
+#### 4. Hue Bucketing
 **Implemented in**: `imageProcessingWorker.js` (clusterHues function)
 - **Input**: Luminance-adjusted HSL image, hue palette, number of hue classes
 - **Process**:
   - Filter pixels where isHueMappable returns true
-  - Run K-means clustering on hue values of filtered pixels
+  - Divide the hue range (0-360) into buckets
+  - Count the number of pixels that fall into each bucket
+  - Take the colorCount number of biggest buckets (by pixel count)
-  - For each cluster:
+  - For each selected bucket:
-    - Store the cluster centroid (average hue)
+    - Calculate the average hue in the bucket
-    - Find and store the minimum and maximum hue values in the cluster
+    - Find and store the minimum and maximum hue values in the bucket
-    - Map cluster center hue to closest hue in palette
+    - Map bucket average hue to closest hue in palette
 - **Output**:
-  - Hue mapping: Map from cluster centers to palette hues, including min/max hue values for each cluster
+  - Hue mapping: Map from bucket average hues to palette hues, including min/max hue values for each bucket

 #### 5. Hue and Saturation Application
 **Implemented in**: `imageProcessingWorker.js` (applyHueAndSaturation function)